sajangrg/sajangrg/README.md

 ### Hey Buddy 👋

 - :books: I'm a graduate in **B.Sc.
 IT in Computing**
-- 🔭 Currently working on **NOCN & myKademy One UI** project with my team at office.
+- 🔭 Currently working on **NOCN, & myKademy One UI** project with my team at office.
 - 🌱 I’m currently learning **ReactJS**.
 - 👯 I’m looking to collaborate on **any frontend freelance project**.
 - 💬 Ask me about **FrontEnd development**.